grant-h/ShannonBaseband/reversing/ghidra/ShannonLoader/README.md

 ## ShannonLoader

 A GHIDRA loader for Samsung's "Shannon" modem binaries.
 These modem binaries can be found in Samsung factory firmware images within tar files like `CP_G973FXXU3ASG8_CP13372649_CL16487963_QB24948473_REV01_user_low_ship.tar.md5`.
 Extract this tar file into its two components, `modem.bin` and `modem_debug.bin`.
 Load `modem.bin` using GHIDRA after installing this extension.
+Modem files may be compressed using lz4 - be sure to decompress them using `lz4 -d modem.bin.lz4` before loading.
+Some older Cortex-R modem images (<2014) have only modem.bin.

-## Notable Features
+## Baseband Support

-* Image-agnostic run-time copy table processing (for a more accurate static modem image)
+* TOC Header parsing and sectioning
+* SoC version detection

+### Cortex-R SoC (Pre-5G basebands)
 * Image-agnostic MPU table extraction for an accurate memory map
+* Image-agnostic boot time relocation table processing (for a more accurate static modem image)

+### Cortex-A SoC (5G and above basebands)
+* Only basic TOC extraction support at the moment
+* Roadmap: MMU map recovery

 ## Building
 - Ensure you have ``JAVA_HOME`` set to the path of your JDK 11 installation (the default).